 This recreation area offers hiking and viewing of cultural artifacts, wildlife, and birds.

 The Dungeness Spit is one of the world’s largest natural sand hooks in the nation.
 The main arm of the spit is 5.5 miles long, and the Dungeness Lighthouse at its end was built in 1857.
 If you are feeling ambitious, you can hike to the lighthouse during low tide.
 While the lighthouse is temporarily closed to visitors, it is normally manned by volunteers who offer tours to hikers or those who arrive by boat or kayak.Read More...

 The Dungeness National Wildlife Refuge was established by Woodrow Wilson in 1915 to protect the breeding ground for native birds and to ensure a secluded beach for harbor seals and their pups.
 The recreation area includes a hiking trail that goes along the bluffs and provides an excellent view of the Strait, and at times, the spit.

 This recreation area offers hiking, beachcombing, birding, wildlife viewing, and birding.

 Victoria, BCVisit Website

 Take a day trip on the MV Coho Ferry to Victoria, BC on Vancouver Island.
 Let Caroline prepare you a hot to-go breakfast to eat on the ferry, leave your car in the U.S., and hop aboard for the 90-minute journey to Canada.
 While there, you can go sightseeing on the double-decker red bus or on foot.
 Explore the Royal British Museum, go shopping, watch street entertainers, enjoy high tea, and take trip out to visit Butchart Gardens, which is beautiful in every season.
-We will let you know when the border travel restrictions are lifted, so don’t forget to bring your passport.

 This attraction features sightseeing, culture, dining, and walking.